Step Outside Group Think’s

 Cultural Thought Patterns: From a young age, society influences how people think.
 This instilled social fabric is known as a “culturally bound thought pattern”.
 It promotes group cohesion at a cost.
 The adopted thinking patterns helps keep society from devolving into complete chaos.
 However the dilemma is it instills conformist thinking at the cost of restraining free creative thinking.

 Social Reality: The world is a lonely place when ignoring social thought conventions.
 History shows society can be very unforgiving towards nonconformist geniuses.
 Yet it is the non conformist that innovates cultures over time.
 Find your home with fellow innovators bored with culturally bound conformist thinking.

 The flexible creative mind can try to adapt their innovative ideas in a less threatening manner.
-Common people fear radical change as it might hurt their standing in the physical or social world.
+Common people fear radical change or truthful poetry, as they might hurt their standing in the physical or social world.
 Respecting this may let your creative ideas go much further.

 Otherwise Bored: Many creative people enjoy the thrill of shocking others with their brilliance.
 Friction may be their modus operandi.

 Educational Institutions: To what level do today’s educators nurture creative thinking?